The 4 Worst Reasons to Not Have a Will

-Preparing a will is one of the most mature tasks a person can take on.
+Preparing a legally binding last will and testament is one of the most mature tasks a person can take on.
 It shows an interest in planning for the future and helps to ensure that one’s property and finances are distributed the way they’d like them to be (which isn’t always the case without a will in place).
-Despite this and many other factors that make having a will beneficial for all parties, many people don’t believe they need one…and in almost all cases, they’re wrong.
-Here are some of the most common reasons people don’t create a will:
+Despite this and many other factors that make having a will beneficial for all parties, many people don’t believe they need one — and in almost all cases, they’re wrong.
+Here are some of the most common reasons people don’t create a will.

 1. Believing You’re Too Young

 This is perhaps the most common reason why people avoid writing wills.
 For those who are in their 20s and 30s, end-of-life decisions can seem as if they’re an eternity away.
 Just because average lifespans dictate many additional decades of life doesn’t mean this is a given, however.
 Even barring surprise illness or accidents, end-of-life decisions are always best made well before the end of one’s life.
 If you’re 18 or older, you’re not too young to have a will.

 2. Not Wanting to Confront the Idea of Passing Away

 Most people can agree that meditating on their own demise isn’t the most enjoyable experience.
 The fact remains that we will all pass away at some point, and ignoring the fact won’t do your family any good.
 Yes, creating this legal document means confronting the idea of passing away, which is something that most of us would prefer not to do.
 It also means taking the end of one’s life into your own hands, which is the only way to ensure that your wishes are honored.
 It’s not uncommon for a sense of comfort to come to those who have feared passing once they’ve written their will—so don’t let fear hinder your actions!

 Ready to your financial future in order?
 Create a free, secure will in under 10 minutes!

 3. Thinking Only the Wealthy Leave Wills